mfaytak/ntulect/lecture1.md

 * Often based on prior knowledge of the phenomenon
 * A way to bring the number of features down to a reasonable level

-Feature selection is labor-intensive but is fundamental to science and engineering <span class="cite">Guyon & Elisseeff (2003); Cai et al. (2018)</span>, with clear benefits for researchers:
+Feature selection is labor-intensive but fundamental to science and engineering <span class="cite">Guyon & Elisseeff (2003); Cai et al. (2018)</span>, with clear benefits for researchers:

 * Improve performance of predictor variables, by selecting the right ones
 * Speed up computation and analysis to practical levels